kacf/integration/extra/README-release_tool.md

 this command is to create a new 1.1.x branch off of master when 1.1.0 is to be released.
 This command is automatically invoked when the script starts, but one can say no if it's not desired.

+## Verifying tag references

+This section describes the `--verify-tag-references` option.
+What it does is to check that for each version recorded in one of the YAML files in the list below, the currently checked out version is the same.
+The motivation for providing this check is to make sure releases are always listing the version we build, so that:

+* there is no confusion among users as to which versions belong together.

+* we can safely query the versions recorded in the YAML files to provide branch names for upload, for example.

+List of YAML files:

+* `docker-compose*.yml`
+* `other-components.yml` (non-Docker components)